ELSHAHALY/Insurance-Interest-Prediction-ML-Model/README.md

-# Insurance-Interest-Prediction-ML-Model
-A supervised machine learning model that predicts whether a user is likely to apply for an insurance product based on behavioural and demographic data.

 # Insurance Interest Prediction – Machine Learning Model

 This project is the first machine learning model I developed as part of my graduation project.
-The goal of the model is to predict whether a user is interested in applying for an insurance product based on various input features.
+The objective of the model is to determine whether a user is interested in applying for an insurance product by analyzing various input features.
+This is achieved using a supervised machine learning model that predicts the likelihood of a user applying for an insurance product based on behavioral and demographic data.

 ## 🔍 Project Overview
 The system analyzes user data and classifies each user into: